Marshal family: History

-John’s first son was John Marshal (II), who inherited his position as marshal and retained it until his death in 1194.
+John's first son was John Marshal (II), who inherited his position as marshal and retained it until his death in 1194.
 He only had one known son, also called John Marshal (III), but he was illegitimate, so the title went to John (II)‘s brother instead.
 The position of marshal will be later claimed by a descendant of this illegitimate line, William Marshal, 1st Baron Marshal.

-John (II)’s brother was the well-known William Marshal, 1st Earl of Pembroke.
+John (II)'s brother was the well-known William Marshal, 1st Earl of Pembroke.
 He was formally appointed marshal by Richard the Lionheart.
 William served five English kings in his lifetime: Henry II, Henry "the Young King", Richard I "The Lionheart", John Lackland, and Henry III, to whom he became regent in 1216.
 In 1199 he became the Earl of Pembroke, having married Isabel de Clare.

 After William died in 1219, the titles of marshal and Earl of Pembroke eventually passed on to all of his sons, as none of them had any legitimate issue: William, Richard, Gilbert, Walter and Ansel.
-After Ansel’s death, the title of Earl of Pembroke became extinct (but it was re-created in 1247), and the title of marshal was given to his sister Maud’s husband, Hugh Bigod, 3rd Earl of Norfolk.
+After Ansel's death, the title of Earl of Pembroke became extinct (but it was re-created in 1247), and the title of marshal was given to descendants of his eldest sister Maud's husband, Hugh Bigod, 3rd Earl of Norfolk.
 The current Duke of Norfolk still holds the title.

 The historian Matthew Paris addresses the rapid extinction of the Marshal lineage to a curse bestowed upon the family by the bishop of Ferns, Albin O'Molloy, after exactions on his diocese levied by William Marshal the elder.
-Paris claims that when Ansel and his brothers were in their prime, their mother Isabel had foretold that “all would be earls of the same county”.
+Paris claims that when Ansel and his brothers were in their prime, their mother Isabel had foretold that "all would be earls of the same county".

-Another of William’s titles, Earl Marshal of Ireland, was not held by his children, but by the previously mentioned John Marshal (III), his nephew.
-The title remained in this line of the family until the death of John Marshal, 2nd Baron Marshal, when it was given to his sister Hawyse’s husband, Robert Morley, 2nd Baron Morley, in absence of any other house members.
+Another of William's titles, Earl Marshal of Ireland, was not held by his children, but by the previously mentioned John Marshal (III), his nephew.
+The title remained in this line of the family until the death of John Marshal, 2nd Baron Marshal, when it was given to his sister Hawyse's husband, Robert Morley, 2nd Baron Morley, in absence of any other house members.